Switched-On Bach: Artwork

 Switched-On Bach was released with two different covers.
 The most common features a man dressed as Bach standing before a Moog synthesizer.
 The first pressing featured the same man seated, as shown above, with no credit to Carlos on the front cover.
-Carlos and Elkind objected to this original cover and had it replaced, finding it "was a clownish, trivializing image of a mugging Bach, supposedly hearing some absurd sound from his earphones".
-They also objected to the fact that the synthesizer was incorrectly set up: "[The earphones] were plugged into the input, not output, of a 914 filter module, which in turn was connected to nothing, [assuring] that silence is all that would have greeted Johann Sebastian's ears."
+Carlos and Elkind objected to this original cover and had it replaced, finding it "a clownish, trivializing image of a mugging Bach".
+They also objected to the fact that the synthesizer was incorrectly set up: "[The headphones] were plugged into the input, not output, of a 914 filter module, which in turn was connected to nothing, [assuring] that silence is all that would have greeted Johann Sebastian's ears."

 Release

-In 1968, shortly before the release of Switched-On Bach, Robert Moog spoke at the annual Audio Engineering Society conference and played one of Carlos' recordings from the album.
+In 1968, shortly before the release of Switched-On Bach, Robert Moog spoke at the annual Audio Engineering Society conference and played Carlos' rendition of the third movement of the Brandenburg Concerto No. 3 at the end of his talk.
 Moog recalled: "I walked off the stage and went to the back of the auditorium while people were listening, and I could feel it in the air.
 They were jumping out of their skins.
 These technical people were involved in so much flim-flam, so much shoddy, opportunistic stuff, and here was something that was just impeccably done and had obvious musical content and was totally innovative.
 The tape got a standing ovation."

-Switched-On Bach was released in October 1968.
+Switched-On Bach was released in October 1968 by Columbia Masterworks.
 In 1969, it entered the top 40 on the US Billboard 200 before it reached a peak of No. 10 that year, for a total of 59 weeks on the chart.
-From January 1969 to January 1972, the album was No. 1 on the Billboard Classical Albums chart, and it reached the seventh position of the Top 50 Albums chart of the Canadian magazine RPM.
-In February 1974, Columbia Records estimated 960,000 copies of the album had been sold in the US.
+From January 1969 to January 1972, the album was No. 1 on the Billboard Classical Albums chart, and it reached the seventh position of the Canadian RPM album chart.
+In February 1974, Columbia estimated that 960,000 copies of the album had been sold in the US.
 In June that year, Billboard reported the album's sales surpassed one million, the second classical music record in history to achieve the feat.
 In August 1969, it was certified Gold by the Recording Industry Association of America, for sales in excess of 1 million copies.
 It reached Platinum certification in November 1986.